Post

 Why not flush inline?

-Because a flush is real I/O:
+Because a flush is real I/O, it constitutes the follwoing:

-• iterate the memtable
+• iterates over the frozen memtable

-• write data blocks
+• writes the data blocks

-• write the index block
+• writes the index block

-• write the footer
+• writes the footer

-• fsync the file
+• calls fsync on the file

-• fsync the parent directory
+• calls fsync on the parent directory

 Doing all of that inline in Write() would turn every threshold crossing into “everybody pause while the filesystem has a moment.”
 The background flush keeps the common write path boring and pushes the expensive part out of the hot lane.